PhilipYip1988/python-tutorials/005_numeric_datatypes/readme.md

 ![img_140](./images/img_140.png)

-Although there is some compatibility, the ```complex``` class only operates with floating point numbers and any decimal instances are cast to flaoting point approximations.
+Although there is some compatibility, the ```complex``` class only operates with floating point numbers and any decimal instances are essentially cast to floating point approximations.
 This can be seen if the following is attempted:

 ```
 num1 = Decimal(value='0.1')